phynance/Double_Bollinger_Band_with_Backtest/README.md

 ```

 i.
 First of all, if the investor is not holding any asset, then the script will check if the lowest price of that day cross below the bottom of the bollinger band.
 If yes, the status `self.bottom` is set to `hit`.

 ii.
 After hitting the band's bottom, when the lowest price of any one following days bounce back above the bottom, the status is changed to `released`.

 iii.
 If the `released` status remains for 5 days, the status will be reset.
 However, if the lowest price of that day drops again below the band's bottom, a buy signal will be genereated.

 iv.
 Similarly, the investor will sell out the asset when the highest price of any 2 trading days cross above the band's top.

-The exact logic can be exemplied in the following plot:
+The exact logic can be exemplified in the following plot:

 <img src="https://github.com/phynance/Double_Bollinger_Band_with_Backtest/blob/26b3451db567d883bfae2c3e7ee971bb86077d2c/DoubleBB_backtest1.png">